-It wasn’t until well into Saturday morning when I got the news.
+It wasn’t until well into Saturday morning that I got the news.
 As the bridesmaids were getting ready in the suite facing the chandelier, the bride looked out the window and spied “uncle John.”
-She would later tell me what a huge stress reliever it was to see the digital billboard light up with my image and her wedding hash tag and of course everyone had to know how I made that happen.
+She would later tell me what a huge stress reliever it was to see the digital billboard light up with my image and her wedding hashtag and of course, everyone had to know how I made that happen.

 The social media aspect of my trip was a pleasant surprise.
-The customer service and human interaction was also first rate.
-Wondering the streets of Cleveland and immersing myself into the local scene I encountered Louis an ambassador with the Downtown Cleveland Alliance organization.
+The customer service and human interaction were also first rate.
+Wondering the streets of Cleveland and immersing myself in the local scene I encountered Louis an ambassador with the Downtown Cleveland Alliance organization.

 True confession: I don’t get out of Cape May often.
 Annual vacations are about it- in between long seasons of serving the tourism business and guests.
 When I do get away, like any hospitality employee I appreciate good service.
 Louis, and Cleveland do it right.

 This story was contributed by John Cooke.
-John has more than 30 years experience in the Hospitality Industry, from owning a 100 seat restaurant to managing an 800 room hotel in Philadelphia.
+John has more than 30 years of experience in the Hospitality Industry, from owning a 100-seat restaurant to managing an 800-room hotel in Philadelphia.
 He has expertise in reputation management and social media.
 As Chamber of Commerce President, John regularly consulted with businesses about social media and marketing programs.